-- The biological activity of plants, fish, animals, insects, and especially bacteria and fungi in a healthy, diverse wetland is the recycling factory of our ecosystem.
-While wetlands do pose a special concern, their mere presence is not incompatible with the game of golf.
-With care, many golf holes have been threaded through sensitive areas, and with proper design and management golf can be an acceptable neighbor. - When incorporated into a golf course design, wetlands should be maintained as preserves and separated from managed turf areas with native vegetation or structural buffers. - Constructed or disturbed wetlands may be permitted to be an integral part of the stormwater management system.
+The biological activity of plants, fish, animals, insects, and especially bacteria and fungi in a healthy, diverse wetland is the recycling factory of our ecosystem.
+When incorporated into a golf course design, wetlands should be maintained as preserves and separated from managed turf areas with native vegetation or structural buffers.